04khey/AutoPoem/README.md

 # Timeline:

-Test image generation using Imagemagick
+Test image generation using Imagemagick   <br>
-Generate one large image from a text file
+Generate one large image from a text file  <br>
 Dynamically partition this image on line boundaries <br>  **<--- HERE** <br>
 Centre text vertically in each square image <br>
 Accept custom fonts <br>